Ocaso Solstice Review

 As an EDC blade, I see the Solstice as part of a complete, refined, purposeful pocket-dump collection.
 This is the type of pocketknife one might use to accessorize.
 Match it to your pen and your watch.

 Those who look to their EDC blades to do everything from self-defense to prying off bottle caps may not look at EDC the way Ocaso does.
 Yet there’s certainly potential for this to be a single knife in an EDC rig—one you would pair with a pocket tool to handle the dirty work.
+This is especially true if you pull the trigger on the recently released anodized titanium version of the Solstice.

 The Ocaso Solstice is more of a slacks pocket knife rather than a jeans pocket knife.